armbian/documentation/docs/boards/orangeopipcplus.md

 - vanilla kernel images are in preview / beta state and serial console only, no HDMI.
 Those images might not be simple upgradable.
 For experts only.
+- to get Wi-Fi working use 'sudo nmtui'